Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints

 \textbf{Remark 1}.
-When a given UAV is modeled as a single integrator just like \eqref{Single}, such as multicopters and helicopters, $\mathbf{v}_{\text{c},i}$ can be directly applied to control the UAV.
-When the UAV model is more complicated, such as a double integrator model or a nonholonomic model for fixed-wing UAVs, additional control laws are necessary \cite{rezende2018robust}.
+In the case where a robot is modeled as a single integrator, such as multicopters and helicopters, we can use $\mathbf{v}_{\text{c},i}$ directly to control the robot.
+However, for more complex robot models, such as the double integrator or nonholonomic models, additional control laws are required.